Leowiser/AED-Route-Optimization-MDA-Project/README.md

 Cleans the given AED data in Leuven and finds their coordinates.

 ## FR_Genration_Class.py
-This class generates the first responders in Leuven (Data/Leuven.shp) based on the population density of different Leuven area Data/leuven.csv.
-The first responders are genrated as a share of the total population.
+This class generates first responders in Leuven using two datasets: a geodataset of the statistical sectors of Leuven (Data/Leuven.shp) and a dataset containing the population information for these statistical sectors (Data/leuven.csv).
+The number of first responders is generated as a share of the total population.
+These first responders are then spread among the statistical sectors of Leuven according the to sectors' population density.
+Areas with higher population density will receive have a higher density of first responders.

 The class is used in the app.py as well as to create the data for the simulations of the effect of our App.